TeliaSoneraNorge/telia-iot-workshop/README.md

 <img src="img/counter.png" width=500px>

-**Bonus:** try adding another line with ```Serial.print("Hi! ");``` and upload again.
+**Bonus:** try adding another line with ```SerialUSB.print("Hi! ");``` and upload again.
 See the difference between ```print``` and ```println```?

 ## 4. Get connected
-The hardware is working, let's make it talk to the Internet!
+The hardware is working, now let's make it talk to the Internet!
 The Telia NB-IoT service has been configured to forward all messages to "your" server.
 For today, we will use an existing IoT platform to play with the data, but it could of course also be sent directly to your own app or website.

 * Go to https://maker.allthingstalk.com and sign up for an account.
 * Log in and create a new "ground", you can call it anything you like.